mrcavalcanti/mosaicoo/docs/sources/datasources/add-a-data-source.md

    {{< figure src="/static/img/docs/v75/sidemenu-datasource-7-5.png" max-width="150px" class="docs-image--no-shadow">}}

 1. Click on **Data sources**.
-The data sources page opens showing a list of previously configured data sources for the Grafana instance.
+The data sources page opens showing a list of previously configured data sources for the Mosaicoo instance.

 1. Click **Add data source** to see a list of all supported data sources.